 These could include tetanus immunoglobulin, antibiotics, and medication to relieve muscle stiffness and spasms.

 Most people who develop symptoms of tetanus eventually recover, although it can take several weeks or months.

-A tetanus vaccination is given as part of the childhood vaccination programme in Northern Ireland.
-The full course of the vaccination requires five injections
+A tetanus vaccination is given as part of the childhood immunisation programme in Northern Ireland.
+The full course of the vaccination requires five injections.

 This course of five injections should provide long-lasting protection against tetanus.
 However, if you or your child has a deep or dirty wound, it's best to get medical advice.

 If you're not sure whether you've had the full vaccination course, contact your GP surgery for advice.

 It's possible to fully vaccinate older children and adults who weren't vaccinated when they were younger.

 Tetanus is found throughout the world, so you should ideally make sure you're fully vaccinated before travelling abroad.